BingX Review 2026

 - Enter the verification code from your inbox within 10 minutes

 BingX occasionally runs sign-up bonuses.
-Check if any promotions are active when you register.
-During one of my registrations there was a welcome bonus for new users who completed their first trade.
+Check if any promotions are active when you register — new users who complete their first trade have historically been eligible for welcome bonuses.

 Step 2: KYC Verification (Complete This Immediately)